Neurophysiology and Neural Network Modeling Group

 The group's objective is to develop an algorithm for building an optimal neural network topology for pattern recognition and classification, clustering, decision-making, prediction, adaptive management, and various other tasks.
 We plan to achieve this by developing a model in which interacting neurons are treated as living cells.

-Global objectives of the group:
+The global objectives of the group:

 - Creating a molecular model of neural network functioning, which is as close to reality as possible.

 - Developing a system to emulate evolutionary development of biologically approximate artificial neural network models (based on neurons functioning as living cells).
-Such system can be used to choose network models with optimal structure and external parameters for different tasks: pattern recognition, categorization, clustering, forecasting, decision-making, and adaptive management.
+Such a system can be used to choose network models with optimal structure and external parameters for different tasks: pattern recognition, categorization, clustering, forecasting, decision-making, and adaptive management.